tanjil2040/hospital-management/README.md

 # Hospital Management

-## I use Springboot, Maeven, Java, JavaScript, and Bootstrap to make this project which is currently ongoing
+## I use Springboot, Maven, Java, JavaScript, and Bootstrap to make this project which is currently ongoing

 ### Some Screenshots of my project